maon-git/last-defense-system/README.md

 The basic flow of the program is as shown in the reference site, but this time I modified the original get_ip.php to merge the pre-prepared UA and other blacklists into htaccess.

 As a matter of fact, if access is restricted to domestic IPs only, blocking using UAs and the like may be unnecessary in most cases.
 However, because it is a very versatile program, I use it to achieve ultimate peace of mind for my website.

-If it works this time, the cron on the server will run the jpip_get.sh shell script->php will get the IP from APNIC and generate the string from the UA and IP block list->automatically place the integrated .htaccess.
+The most important thing this time is to prepare each file and to run the shell script in cron.

+If it works, first googleip_get.sh is executed -> outputs the list of allowed IPs for google bots -> next jpip_get.sh is executed -> php gets IPs from APNIC and generates strings from UA and IP allow/block lists -> integrated .htaccess is The integrated .htaccess is automatically placed, and so on.

 NOTE: If you are using a CMS such as WordPress, please make a backup of your existing htaccess and be sure to save the code written in that file.